esphome/esphome-docs/components/sensor/statistics.rst

 Lambdas Calls for ``Aggregate`` Objects
 ***************************************

 The ``on_update`` trigger or the ``lambda`` type sensor provides the variable ``agg``, which stores the :apiref:`Aggregate Object <statistics/aggregate.h>` that contains the current statistics available based on the configured sensors.
-This object has many functions that access the underlying data in their native data types, which may be helpful to compute other statistics not currently available as a sensor.
+It also provides the latest source sensor measurement with the variable ``x``.
+The Aggregate object has many functions that access the underlying data in their native data types, which may be helpful to compute other statistics not currently available as a sensor.
 If you are using the ``continuous`` window type, all functions return valid statistics.
-For other window types, be sure to configure the required sensors noted for each function that you want to use.
+For other window types, be sure to configure one of the required sensors noted for each function that you want to use.

   - ``compute_covariance()``: Compute the covariance of the set of measurements with respect to timestamps.
 It applies Bessel's correction or implements reliability weights if the group type is a sample.